As a Blackburn BID member there are lots of ways you can take part in helping the town centre revive and thrive.

 Executive Board Members

-Each year the Executive Board approves a 12 month business plan based on the annual objectives set out by the five year plan in the original BID prospectus voted for by the potential BID levy payers in 2013.
+Each year the Executive Board approves a 12 month business plan based on the annual objectives set out by the five year plan in the BID business plan voted for by the potential BID levy payers in 2018.

 The Executive Board meets for approximately 2 hours on a bi-monthly basis to discuss town centre issues and the delivery of the business plan.
 The BID Manager reports in to this meeting where the members receive reports and proposals from the steering groups and progress updates and priority issues for lobbying.